goldbergyoni/javascript-testing-best-practices/readme.md

-## Written By: Yoni Goldberg
+## Yoni Goldberg
 <br/>
 <img width="480px" src="assets/yoni-goldberg.jpg"/>
 <br/>

+**Role:** Writer

-I'm an independent consultant who works with 500 fortune corporates and garage startups on polishing their JS & Node.js applications.
+**About:**: I'm an independent consultant who works with 500 fortune corporates and garage startups on polishing their JS & Node.js applications.
 More than any other topic I'm fascinated by and aims to master the art of testing.
 I'm also the author of '[Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices)'

 <br/>